terry90/diesel-enum-derive/README.md

 }
 ```

-The method `Role::Admin.db_value()` return the database representation of this variant.
+The method `Role::Admin.db_value()` returns the database representation of this variant.